Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Introduction

-As AI becomes a widely used technology for information access (IA)\footnote{Information access refers to the focused interaction between people and information~\cite{shah2024envisioning}.
+As AI becomes widely used for information access (IA)\footnote{Information access refers to the focused interaction between people and information~\cite{shah2024envisioning}.
 Subfields of the study of IA include information retrieval (IR) and information filtering (IF).
 Search engines, recommender systems, and chatbots are common examples of IA systems.
-While social media may also facilitate access to information, their primary function is to support interactions between people and therefore are not IA systems.}~\cite{lardinois2023microsoft, dastin2023google, chatterji2025people}, these instances of attempted capture can be seen to follow historical examples of regimes trying to capture and manipulate different forms of media~\citep{dragomir2025old}, and fit into a growing trend of \emph{digital authoritarianism}~\citep{roberts2025digital}---defined as ``the use of digital information technology by authoritarian regimes to surveil, repress, and manipulate domestic and foreign populations''~\citep{polyakova2019exporting}.
+While social media may also facilitate access to information, their primary function is to support interactions between people and therefore are not IA systems.}~\cite{lardinois2023microsoft, dastin2023google, chatterji2025people}, these instances of attempted capture emulate historical examples of regimes trying to manipulate different forms of media~\cite{dragomir2025old}, and fit into a growing trend of \emph{digital authoritarianism}~\cite{roberts2025digital}---defined as ``the use of digital information technology by authoritarian regimes to surveil, repress, and manipulate domestic and foreign populations''~\cite{polyakova2019exporting}.
 Traditional media, social media, and IA platforms have historically been sites of conflict between oppression and emancipation because they shape public beliefs and opinions, for example, how search results can influence voting preferences~\cite{epstein2015SEME}.
-However, these concerns are particularly serious today in the context of: \begin{enumerate*}[label=(\roman*)] \item Rising levels of democratic erosion~\citep{gorokhovskaia2024mounting} and geopolitical conflicts~\citep{taylor2023historic, un2023highest}, \item the increasing concentration of economic and political power in the hands of Big Tech~\citep{oremus2017big, whittaker2021steep, wef2024world, KakWest2023} which increasingly places itself in alignment with militarized and authoritarian actors~\citep{lafrance2024rise, becca2025headed, kanj2025big, fatafta2024big, akbari2025big, kang2024silicon, kang2025big}, and \item emerging capabilities of generative AI technologies, such as \emph{AI persuasion}~\citep{burtell2023artificial, carroll2023characterizing, park2023ai, el2024mechanism}, and the potential for its weaponization within IA platforms for mass manipulation~\citep{mitra2024sociotechnical} and generative propaganda~\citep{daepp2025generative}. \end{enumerate*} As \citet{mitra2025emancipatory} warns: ``\emph{Imagine every time you searched online or accessed information via your digital assistant, the information was presented to you exactly in the form most likely to alter your consumer preferences or political opinions.
-Or, consider AI-generated digital characters in ads and videos that appropriate marginalized identities to say or act in ways that real members of that community may be strongly opposed to---a new form of `Digital Blackface'~\citep{johnson2023generative}.}'' The confluence of these factors calls for more scrutiny on the evolving relationship between users and IA platforms.
+However, these concerns are particularly serious today in light of: \begin{enumerate*}[label=(\roman*)] \item Rising levels of democratic erosion~\cite{gorokhovskaia2024mounting} and geopolitical conflicts~\cite{taylor2023historic, un2023highest}, \item growing concentration of economic and political power in the hands of Big Tech~\cite{oremus2017big, whittaker2021steep, wef2024world, KakWest2023} which increasingly aligns itself with authoritarian actors~\cite{lafrance2024rise, becca2025headed, kanj2025big, fatafta2024big, akbari2025big, kang2024silicon, kang2025big}, and \item emerging capabilities of generative AI, such as \emph{AI persuasion}~\cite{burtell2023artificial, carroll2023characterizing, park2023ai, el2024mechanism} that maybe weaponized within IA platforms for mass manipulation~\cite{mitra2024sociotechnical}. \end{enumerate*} As \citet{mitra2025emancipatory} warns: ``\emph{Imagine every time you searched online or accessed information via your digital assistant, the information was presented to you exactly in the form most likely to alter your consumer preferences or political opinions.
+Or, consider AI-generated digital characters in ads and videos that appropriate marginalized identities to say or act in ways that real members of that community may be strongly opposed to---a new form of `Digital Blackface'~\cite{johnson2023generative}.}'' The confluence of these factors calls for more scrutiny on the evolving relationship between users and IA platforms.